mshahbazi72/cGANTransfer/README.md

 For KMMD, the default implementation provided by [GAN Metrics](https://github.com/xuqiantong/GAN-Metrics) is used (Gaussian kernel with sigma=1).

 KMMD calculation is deactivated by default to avoid memory errors.
-To activate the KMMD calculation, use the flag "--kmmd" in the script and reduce the number of generated samples used for evaluation using "----num_inception_images" (default is 50000.
-We were able to avoid memory errors by reducing it to 25000).
-Note that reducing the number of sample might make the FID calculation a bit less accurate.
+To activate the KMMD calculation, use the flag "--kmmd" in the script and reduce the number of generated samples used for evaluation using "----num_inception_images" (default=50000.
+We were able to avoid memory errors by setting it to 25000).

+Note that reducing the number of generated samples might make the FID calculation a bit less accurate.

 ## 5. Results<a name="Results"></a>